 Could Plastic Loving Bacterium Clean Up Our Plastic Environmental Mess?

-Unfortunately, only a small percentage of the plastic unleashed on the world is recycled.
+Unfortunately, only a small percentage of the plastic unleashed worldwide is recycled.
 The rest of the plastic ends up in landfills or as litter.
 A group of Japanese researchers may have a solution to a lot of the plastic sitting in landfills.
 This group identified a bacterium that degrades plastic.

 Researchers collected debris samples from a PET recycling center.
 PET is an abbreviation for polyethylene terephthalate.
-This material is a thermoplastic polymer resin that is used in everything from fibers for clothing, to food containers and more.
+This material is a thermoplastic polymer resin used in everything from fibers for clothing to food containers and more.

 The research team determined that this bacterium evolved relatively recently.
-At this time there are no other known species that can metabolize, or break down, PET.
+There are no other known species that can metabolize, or break down, PET.
 The team did find numerous micro-organisms that could create one of the two enzymes.
-It is believed that the bacterium formed by swapping genes amongst other bacterium.
+It is believed that the bacterium formed by swapping genes amongst other bacteria.

 Breakthrough Bacterium May Change How Plastic Trash Is Handled

-This finding is a innovation and could dramatically change how trash is handled.
+This finding is an innovation and could dramatically change how trash is handled.
 It is still preferable to recycle plastic.
 Nonrenewable resources are used to create plastic.
-When PET is recycled those nonrenewable resources are put back to use.
-However, this bacterium is a safe and effective way to handle plastic that was already passed over for recycling.
+When PET is recycled, those nonrenewable resources are put back to use.
+However, this bacterium is a safe and effective way to handle plastic already passed over for recycling.